Justin-OwiStudent/Broad-Board/README.md

 * React.JS project started and UI made.
 * Implemented Routing with `React-Router v6`.
-* PHP was implemented
+* Mongo was implemented
-* initially i had loads of errors with PHP, i finally got the understanding of how the errors work and could from there easily fix the problem.
+* Created all the routes for the project, the routes "control" the axios requests.
-* Even now i still have problems with the Update and Delete functionality, i traced the code and backtracked all the way but i could not find the fault unfortunatly
+* i implemented CRUD functionality that works across my whole project, the updating and deleting on the admin pages manage the product data all across the site and everything changes dynamically.

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* I got a greater understanding of how powerful react can be and what it is capable of.
+* I became much more efficient and comfortable with react, just emphasising more how powerfull and fun it is to work with.
-* I got introduced to PHP and what it is capable of and hwo it works with React.js to connect and update to the database.
+* I got introduced to MongoDB, which i found very efficient to work with and user friendly, its very straight forward and the errors are easily established and clear to work through.
-* Personally i got alot better at problem solving my code, PHP is very precise and requires your code to be perfect
+* My workflow with react became much more fluant as i have became much more confidant in my react skills

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* i at first had a ton of errors with PHP and could not connect with the DB for the first few weeks, soon to realise my inputs didnt match, just to show how PHP requires your code not to have any faults.
+* The biggest challenge i faced was to carry over the product that i wanted to add to my cart, then move to checkout and finally to the order list.
-* I had a major challenge trying to understand how the snakes and ladders of props works within React.js with PHP, it gets very confusing so you have to keep your eye on the ball.
+* I had some problems with the update part of the CRUD for this project, there were problems with my props carrying through but after some analysis i managed to fix the problem.

 #### Above And Beyond